AndreasMadsen/mathfn/README.md

 #mathfn

-> Some basic but difficult to implement mathmatical functions
+> Some basic but difficult to implement mathmatical functions<br>
 > _Note: for distribution functions please see [`distributions`](https://github.com/AndreasMadsen/distributions)_

 ## Installation